exercism/javascript/concepts/callbacks/about.md

 function callback(error, returnedData) {
   if (error) {
-    // An error occured, handle it here. return
+    // An error occurred, handle it here. return
   }